daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 3. On connectors list, select the previously created connector, and a modal with its data should be shown.

 4. Now we are going to grant the connector access privileges for the tenant.
-Access the option ***Security / Roles***, and select Administration role for the tenant (the tenant code with prefix "Administration")
+Access the option ***Security / Roles***, and select Administration role for the tenant (composed by the tenant code with prefix "Administration".
+E.g. AdministrationDemoTenant)

 5. Click the button ***Add new*** to grant the connector user access to the tenant.
 The user can be retrieved on step 3, property "Client Username"